Evanmoody25/NYC_Citibike/README.md

 ![tripduration_updated](https://user-images.githubusercontent.com/89880015/145671825-342faec0-35ca-4e8f-afae-df9255e02541.PNG)

-# Deliverable 1 Requirments
+# Part 1

--The data in the "tripduration" column is converted to a datetime datatype and has the correct time format (15 pt)
+-The data in the "tripduration" column is converted to a datetime datatype and has the correct time format

--The DataFrame is exported as a new file without the index column (5 pt)
+-The DataFrame is exported as a new file without the index column

-# Deliverable 2
+# Part 2

 Using Tableau, create visualizations that show: